mojaloop/documentation/docs/technical/technical/sdk-scheme-adapter/IntegrationBulkFlowPatterns.md

 :::

 ## Payee DFSP requirements
-The updates to the SDK Scheme Adapter will ensure that DFSP that have build integrations in to Mojaloop will not be required to make any change in order to support the receiving of bulk transfers.
+The updates to the SDK Scheme Adapter will ensure that DFSP that have built integrations into Mojaloop will not be required to make any change in order to support the receiving of bulk transfers.
 I.e. the SDK scheme adapter will receive bulk transfer messages and convert them to individual transfer messages.
 If a Payee DFSP would like to take advantage of the bulk transfer message, integration for bulk messages can be implemented when it makes sense to do so for each Payee DFSP.

 ## Ideal Payee Integration Flow Pattern

-Here the AML checks and fees are calculated in the Agreement Phase, and the transfer phase is performed in two phases namely a reserved and commit phase.
+Here the AML checks and fees are calculated in the Agreement Phase, and the transfer phase is performed in two phases namely a reservation phase and a commit phase.

 ![Payee DFSP Bulk Integration Ideal Pattern](./assets/sequence/PayeeDFSPBulkIdealPattern.svg)